SSpeights/PowerShellGuide/notes.md

 foreach enumerator is a loop in a script and does not write to the pipeline returned vals must be added to a variable.

+for cmdlets that don't write to the pipeline by default you can use -passthru attribute to write to pipeline.

+Write-Host does not output to pipeline - use a different color to differentiate.
+WH can be used for messages in a PS stdout routine.

+Variable expansion works with double quotes but not single quotes.

+Can use subexpressions in strings to display object values dynamically - will be treated as a variable.